 Because of many things, Jennerstown is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Jennerstown really has some of the features that families look for when choosing a good community to raise children.
 Is Jennerstown perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The citizens of Jennerstown have a very low rate of college education: just 8.50% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Jennerstown has a very low overall level of education: only 8.50% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Jennerstown in 2022 was $39,768, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $159,072 for a family of four.
 However, Jennerstown contains both very wealthy and poor people as well.